Loans

 Much like any other type of loan, this will likely depend on the specific lender.
 Some may need to run a credit check, and some may not.
 Although, it’s essential to understand what it means when a lender checks your credit.

-If a lender isn’t interested in checking your credit, it might be a red flag.
 Checking a borrower’s credit usually means that the lender is interested in getting their money back on time.
 If a lender doesn’t run a credit check, it might mean that they make more money on late fees and rollover than borrowers who pay on time.
-Most credible and trustworthy lenders will want to check their borrowers’ financial histories.
+Most credible, trustworthy, and best tribal loan lenders will want to check their borrowers’ financial histories.

 Failing to pay back a tribal loan will likely be similar to failing to pay back a payday loan or any other type of loan.
 Defaulting on a loan leads to additional fees and interest, loan rollover, and could potentially lead to garnished wages.
+Additionally, default can impact your credit score, which can take a good credit score and turn it into bad credit.
+And it will be a part of your credit history for several years.

 Many payday lenders, and some tribal lenders, may use something called “rollover.”